-- 11. Close this activity with the following key messages.
-Slide 85. - Power can be used for good purposes or bad.
-We can use the kind of power we have to make positive changes in our communities. - Gender-based power relations within society put many women, girls, and people who don't fit into community gender norms at risk of violence. - Disability-related power imbalances can place people with disabilities at risk of violence. - Gender equality requires the empowerment of women and people from marginalized genders, with a focus on identifying and redressing power imbalances and giving every person autonomy to manage their own lives.
+- Did your disability play a role when you felt either powerful or powerless? - How can people be supported to feel empowered? - 6.
+Close this activity with the following key messages.
+Slide 88. - Power can be used for good purposes or bad.
+We can use the kind of power we have to make positive changes in our communities. - Gender-based power relations within society put many women, girls, and people who don't fit into community gender norms at risk of violence. - Disability-related power imbalances can place people with disabilities at risk of violence.

+Gender equality requires the empowerment of women and people from marginalized genders, with a focus on identifying and redressing power imbalances, and giving every person autonomy to manage their own lives.